Aluerie/AluBot/docs/Glossary.md

 * **context menu**

     In docs it's called `app_commands.ContextMenu`, so I guess we have to suffer with this.
-We have so much meaning to the word `ctx` connected to `Context` related-stuff defined above that it doesn't make sense to call this "ctx menu", so let's call it "context menu" as in full words.
+It's a bit weird since `Context` as a class means the `commands.Context`, but it's fine.

 * **community**